pastor-methods/iigb-structure-spike/src/home/sectors/creative/us/6 Next steps and contacts.md

 [Setting up a business in the UK](/us/help-and-advise/)

-UK Trade & Investment (UKTI) can help grow your creative business in the UK.
+Department for Investment & Trade (DFIT) can help grow your creative business in the UK.
 Contact your local UKTI office [link to form for November go-live]()

 [Link to other sources of info such as creative industries site (to be decided)]()